-- 5. Select one of the following radio buttons - Enable.
-The broadcast enhancements are enabled. - Disable.
-The broadcast enhancements are disabled.
-This is the default setting. - 6.
+- 5. Select one of the following radio buttons - Enable: The broadcast enhancements are enabled.

+• Disable : The broadcast enhancements are disabled.
+This is the default setting.
 Click the Apply button.
+Your settings are saved.

 Diagnostics and Troubleshooting

 This chapter describes how you can capture WiFi packets and troubleshoot the access point and network.